1. How do I apply for the Tourism Seminar?

-In case of cancellation requests before May 29, 2018, the amount paid minus US $250 will be refunded.
-For cancellations between May 29 and June 25, US $ 2,500 will be returned; the remaining US $2,895 is nonrefundable and will be used to cover commitments made by the institution, particularly advance hotel reservation payments.
-In case of cancellation after June 26, we cannot guarantee any refund.
+In case of cancellation requests before June 10, 2019, the amount paid minus US $250 will be refunded.
+For cancellations between June 10 and July 5, US $ 2,500 will be returned; the remaining US $2,895 is nonrefundable and will be used to cover commitments made by the institution, particularly for advanced hotel and other service provider payments.
+In case of cancellation after July 5th, we cannot guarantee any refund.

 12. I already have a multiple entry B1 or B2 visa to the United States.
 Can I use it to come to the seminar?